Is technology putting your relationships at risk?

 Deepfakes use artificial intelligence (AI) to create hyper-realistic fake images, videos and even audio recordings.
 Once dismissed as low-quality, easy-to-spot tricks, deepfakes have now evolved to become incredibly convincing.
 Open-source tools have made it easy for anyone with basic tech skills to create deepfakes, making this technology a growing concern in online relationships.

-While celebrity deepfakes were the first to capture the public’s attention, ordinary individuals are now victims of this technology.
+While celebrity deepfakes were the first to capture the public’s attention, ordinary individuals are now becoming victims of this technology.
 In romantic contexts, deepfakes can be used to create fake compromising images or videos.
 These materials are then used for blackmail, with perpetrators threatening to release the content unless their demands are met.

 How to protect yourself: